An Allgravity as a Grand Unification of Forces

-and it is assumed that in the framework of the left-right antisymmetrical electroweak theory, there exists a fundamental connection between the left and the right as well as between the electricity and the magnetism.

-Passing to a question about gauge group of the suggested grand unification, one can as a starting recall that the color $(C)$ group $SU(N_{C})_{C}$ at $N_{C}=3$ has the important consequences for strong interactions and their unification with electroweak ones \cite{29}.
-There are, however, many uncertainties both in nature and in structure of leptonic, hadronic and the purely neutrino \cite{24} families of elementary particles.
-Nevertheless, if it turns out that lepton number may be accepted as the fourth color \cite{30}, this indicates to the existence of color group $SU(4)_{C}$ including as well as the neutrino strong interaction \cite{31}.
-The latter together with an electroweakly united group (\ref{21}) would lead us to the implication that

-and the group of grand unification $G_{GU}$ describes the gravitational interaction with the unified field of emission.

-Insofar as the form of grand united interaction is concerned, we must have in view of the above reasoning that each of electromagnetic, weak and strong bosons come forwards in the system as the source of a kind of the warping gauge field which constitutes the one component of gravitational field.
-Thereby, it plays an important part in establishing the fundamental symmetry between the unified gravitational field and its structural parts.
-In other words, well known gravity-gauge duality \cite{32} may be logically based on a mass-charge duality.
-In this appears the current-current structure of the naturally united gravitational interaction.
+Concerning the form of the united interaction, we gave the above reasoning that each of the electric, weak, and strong gauge bosons and the range of other innate types of gauge bosons comes forward in a graviton as the source of a kind of curved field, which constitutes one component of a gravitational field.
+Thereby, it plays an important role in establishing the fundamental symmetry between the unified graviton field and its structural parts.
+On this basis, the current structure of the naturally united gravitational interaction appears.

-At first sight, such a conclusion is not a standard one.
-On the other hand, the number of components in all types of fundamental forces coincide \cite{9}, as follows from considerations of symmetry.
-At the same time, the nature itself has simultaneously both electroweak and strong interactions.
-This becomes possible owing to their unified behavior.
+At first sight, this conclusion is not standard.
+However, the number of components in all types of forces coincide [2], as follows from considerations of symmetry.
+At the same time, nature itself has simultaneously the electric, weak, and strong Coulomb (Newton) interactions and the range of other innate types of Coulomb (Newton) interactions.
+This becomes possible because their unified behavior allows them to constitute naturally united gravity.

-If we now take into account that nobody is in force to separate any particle by part in the mass or charge individual component type dependence, no doubt that the gravitational field come forwards in nature as a unified whole.
-Therefore, according to the discussed theory, it should be expected that ether exists as a grand unification of naturally united gauge fields.

-To characterize such an unusual picture from the point of view of highly mysterious Michelson-Morley experiment \cite{33,34,35}, it is very important to elucidate whether there exists a connection between the mass of the photon and its spin nature, if yes, what expected dependence says about the light scattering on the suggested world medium.

-From this purpose, we must at first recall the neutrino polarization.
-As known \cite{36}, massless neutrinos are strictly longitudinal polarized.
-However, at the availability of a non-zero mass, the longitudinal neutrinos in the nucleus charge field will convert into the transversal ones, and vice versa \cite{37}.
-They confirm of course the fact that the same neutrino must have either longitudinal or transversal polarization.
-Then it is possible, for example, transitions between the two neutrinos of the most diverse types of polarization may serve as an indication to the existence of fundamental differences both in nature and in masses of longitudinal and transversal particles \cite{26,37}.